UNNAMED PRESS, 2017. 80 Pages. ISBN: 9781944700478

 like the universe after its big bang.

-“Rikkud,” a poem that invokes Chertock’s Jewish upbringing, explores the tension between her cultural identity and the reality of her disability:
+“Rikkud,” a poem that invokes Chertock’s Jewish upbringing, explores the tension between her cultural identity and the reality of her disability.
+Disassociation is pervasive even during communal celebration, and we are made aware of the limitations of both self and society:

 lit in amber.
 Moths and bats swoop overhead,